Quphoria/CHIP9/README.md

 # This is my work for the 2019 X-MAS ctf
-### I would like to thank MILKDROP for their help with an issue for the half carry bit for subtraction__
+*I would like to thank the Organiser MILKDROP for their help on an issue with the half carry bit for subtraction*

 The original python code is in the chip9-emulator folder, I recommend using the patched bootroom "bootrom0" as a loop in the original bootrom was very slow in python.